 (2) An applicant may reapply only once pursuant to the exceptions contained in this subsection.

 (l) An applicant who is denied assistance under this section may request a review of the denial by the Board of Review.
 The results of a drug screen or test are admissible without further authentication or qualification in the review of denial by the Board of Review and in any appeal.
-The Board of Review shall provide a fair, impartial and expeditious grievance and appeal process to applicants who have been denied Temporary Assistance for Needy Families pursuant to the provisions of this section.
+The Board of Review shall provide a fair, impartial, and expeditious grievance and appeal process to applicants who have been denied Temporary Assistance for Needy Families benefits pursuant to the provisions of this section.
 The Board of Review shall make findings regarding the denial of benefits and issue a decision which either verifies the denial or reverses the decision to deny benefits.
 Any applicant adversely affected or aggrieved by a final decision or order of the Board of Review may seek judicial review of that decision.

 (m) The secretary shall ensure the confidentiality of all drug screen and drug test results administered as part of this program.
-Drug screen and test results shall be used only for the purpose of determining eligibility for the Temporary Assistance for Needy Families program.
+Drug screen and test results shall be used only for the purpose of determining eligibility for the Temporary Assistance for Needy Families Program.
 At no time may drug screen or test results be released to any public or private person or entity or any law-enforcement agency, except as otherwise authorized by this section.

 (o) A person who intentionally misrepresents any material fact in an application filed under the provisions of this section is guilty of a misdemeanor and, upon conviction thereof, shall be punished by a fine of not less than $100 nor more than $1,000 or by confinement in jail not to exceed six months, or by both fine and confinement.

-(p) The secretary shall report to the Joint Committee on Government and Finance by December 31, 2016, and annually after that until the conclusion of the pilot program on the status of the federal approval and pilot program described in this section.
+(p) The secretary shall report to the Joint Committee on Government and Finance by December 31, 2016, and annually after that until the conclusion of the program on the status of the federal approval and program described in this section.
 The report shall include, but is not limited to:

 (1) The total number of applicants who were deemed ineligible to receive benefits under the program due to a positive drug test for controlled substances;